sharetribe/flex-docs/src/docs/tutorial/change-image-assets/index.md

 **Steps to follow**:

-1. Save those files to assets directory
+1. Save those files to the assets directory
 1. Find all the modules where _saunatimeFacebook-1200x630.jpg_ and _saunatimeTwitter-600x314.jpg_ are imported.
 There should be 2 files:
    - _src/components/Page/Page.js_
    - _src/containers/LandingPage/LandingPage.js_<br /> (This is an
-     example how to overwrite default sharing images per page)
+     example of how to overwrite default sharing images per page.)
 1. Change the imported asset files

 <extrainfo title="Extra: how to test social media sharing?">